Introduction To Systems Thinking (For Practical People)

 Some Examples: reading books, meeting new people, having passion projects, interesting colleagues.

-Which balancing loops in your life prevent change?
+Which balancing loops prevent change in your life?

-Some Examples: toxic friends, repeating job, protective parents or partner, laws & regulation, culture.
+Some Examples: toxic friends, repeating job tasks, protective parents, laws & regulation, restrictive culture.

 If you want to apply your attained systems knowledge, there are 4 independent avenues you can go to.
 Ideally, you do several of these things at the same time: